realsetvin/vkax/testnet.md

 <br/>

 > [!WARNING]
-> Failure to read and follow the steps correctly will result in an incorrect build!
-You must follow each step in order and not skip steps or rush ahead!
-If you fail to follow the proper order parts may not work correctly.
+> Failure to follow instructions correctly may result in an incorrect build or having to restart from step 1!
+The order of commands is important!
 <br/>

 ### Getting a VPS